JoseAtoche/Codere/README.md

 A method has been implemented that allows to launch a query from an API call.
 In addition, when importing data, objects are checked for existence and modification to avoid duplication and maintain integrity.
 An automatic import is not performed when starting the application because, according to what I understood in the Requirements, it was wanted only when the particular API method was called.
 I have also taken into account duplicate data, both from Networks and Countries, in order not to insert duplicate data in the DB, if the data changes, if it is imported again it would be modified/added again.

+The Countries object, although it is to be expected that the "Code" value is always different, to give consistency to the DB I added an ID, so that all the elements share the same type of numerical Key, besides assuring that Countries do not come with the same "code" or any other different parameter.

 ### Auto-incremental IDs